 Federico da Montefeltro, Duke of Urbino, after having enlarged his possessions in the early 1460s, commissioned Francesco di Giorgio Martini, an expert in gunpowder who helped him in his campaigns, a renovation of the fortifications of Urbino as well as of those of other towns (e.g. Sassocorvaro, San Leo and many others).

 Perhaps for the first time "modern" bastions replaced the traditional towers of medieval enclosures.
 They projected from the walls and allowed defenders to fire on the assailants from a side position (flanking or enfilade fire).
-For a major example of this type of walls you may wish to see those which were built by the Venetians in 1540-70 at Candia (today's Iraklion in Greece).
+For a major example of this type of walls you may wish to see those which were built by the Venetians in 1540-1570 in Candia (today's Iraklion in Greece).

 Francesco Maria della Rovere was governor of Senigallia and this port was included into the Duchy when he succeeded Guidobaldo.
 In 1517 the della Rovere were ousted from their small state by Lorenzo de Medici, nephew of Pope Leo X, but in 1521 they returned and for the following century their power was unchallenged.
 They had close contact with the Gonzaga of Mantua and Francesco Maria married a Gonzaga.
 Marriages were arranged to establish links with other powerful families: Guidobaldo II, son of Francesco Maria, married Vittoria Farnese, granddaughter of Pope Paul III.
 Francesco Maria II, the third della Rovere duke, married Lucrezia d'Este, daughter of the Duke of Ferrara and Federico Ubaldo, the last duke, married Claudia de' Medici. daughter of the Grand Duke of Tuscany.